playn/playn/README.md

 ### Getting the source

-The PlayN source code is available via Github.
+The PlayN source code is available via Git.
 You will need to install a [Git] client.
 Check out the source code as follows:

     git clone https://code.google.com/p/playn/